melahn/user-story-generator/README.md

 * **-s** \<filename\>
   * The location of a file containing selection criteria.
 This is only needed when the input data file is in normalized form.
 * **-h**
   * Help.
 Whenever specified, any other parameters are ignored.
-When no parameters are specified, **-h** is assumed.

 ###  Simple Form (Denormalized Data)